Compact static stars in minimal dilatonic gravity

+Another problem of current importance is to find solution of the problem of binary-NS in MDG and the corresponding radiation of gravitational waves during the binary merger.
+The presence of the disphere may also have an interesting additional contribution during such processes.

+If the mass $m_\Phi$ around NS is small enough to yield a disphere of a large effective radius $\sim\hbar/(m_\Phi c)$, then the disphere around NS can be observed via the Shapiro delay by using the method of \cite{Demorest10}.

-The basic property of the MDG dilaton $\Phi$ is that it does not interact directly with matter \cite{Fiziev00a,Fiziev02,Fiziev03,Fiziev13}.
-Such interaction is possible only in quantum field theory as a perturbation effect of the second order with respect to the small gravitational constant $G_N$.
-Hence, the corresponding cross-sections will be extremely small in accordance with the latest observational data, see, for example, \cite{LUX} and the references therein.
+The basic property of the MDG dilaton $\Phi$ is that it does not interact directly with matter \cite{Fiziev00a,Fiziev02,Fiziev03,Boisseu00,Fiziev13}.
+Such interaction is possible only in quantum field theory as a perturbative effect of the second order with respect to the small gravitational constant $G_N$.
+Hence, the corresponding cross-sections will be extremely small in accordance with the recent observational data, see, for example, \cite{LUX} and the references therein.